-C. The Board or the Superintendent may require an ESP who is absent for three (3) or more consecutive days for personal illness or 30 or more days for birth, or as the Board or the Superintendent deems otherwise necessary, to provide a physician's certificate substantiating the illness as a basis for pay.
+- C. The Board or the Superintendent may require an ESP who is absent for three (3) or more consecutive days for personal illness or 30 or more days for birth, or as the Board or the Superintendent deems otherwise necessary, to provide a physician's certificate substantiating the illness as a basis for pay.
 If the Board or the Superintendent does require a certificate as a basis for pay during leave of less than three (3) consecutive days for personal illness, the Board or the Superintendent shall pay the expenses incurred by the ESP in obtaining the certificate.
 For paid leave for adoption or placement for adoption, the Board or the Superintendent may require the ESP to provide evidence the formal adoption process is underway, and such leave is limited to 30 days.
-Paid leave due to a death in the immediate family shall be available only for the purpose of arranging or attending a funeral/burial/memorial service, which purpose shall be supported by documentation to be submitted by the ESP to the Superintendent, Further, the Board or the Superintendent may direct an ESP, at Board or the Superintendent's expense, to undergo a physical examination by a physician licensed to practice medicine in all of its branches.
+Paid leave due to a death in the immediate family shall be available only for the purpose of arranging or attending a funeral/burial/memorial service, which purpose shall be supported by documentation to be submitted by the ESP to the Superintendent.
+Further, the Board or the Superintendent may direct an ESP, at Board or the Superintendent's expense, to undergo a physical examination by a physician licensed to practice medicine in all of its branches. - D. Bereavement days according to the School Code of Illinois are for immediate family or household.
+Immediate family shall include parents, spouse, brothers, sisters, children, grandparents, grandchildren, parents-in-law, brother-in-law, sister-in-law and legal guardians.
+The use of up to three (3) days per bereavement shall not be counted as or deducted from the ESP's sick and/or personal leave.
+This benefit does not extend the benefits available to ESPs under the Family Bereavement Leave Act; to the extent a bereavement leave qualifies under the FBLA and this Agreement, the ESP will be deemed to have chosen to use the 3 paid days under this Section concurrently with their FBLA leave and may choose to run sick days concurrently with the remaining unpaid FBLA days.